michal-h21/lettersmith/README.md

 -- function: 0x7fc573700450
 ```

 Just like a table, you can use `for` to loop over items inside.
 However, unlike a table, only one doc exists in memory at a time.
 This lets us load in massive numbers of files without a problem.
-The library `colist` gives you standard `map`, `filter`, `reduce` functions that will also return generators.
+The library `streams` gives you standard `map`, `filter`, `reduce` functions that will also return generators.

 Fancy generators not your thing?
-Just use `colist.collect` to load all docs into a standard Lua table:
+Just use `streams.collect` to load all docs into a standard Lua table:

 ```lua
 local docs = collect(lettersmith.docs('raw/'))